-There is a densely vegetated area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries where adjoining any residential category zone or a township zone.
+There is a densely vegetated area having a depth of at least five (5) metres from the property boundary, located along all common property boundaries where adjoining any residential category zone or a township zone.

-Performance outcomes Acceptable outcomes AO5.6 There is a densely vegetated area having a depth of at least ten (10) metres from the lot boundary, located along all lot boundaries which adjoin an identified scenic transport route on an overlay map.
-AO5.7 The densely vegetated areas specified in AO5.5 and AO5.6 comply with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
-AO5.8 There is a vegetated area having a depth of at least two (2) metres from the lot boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+There is a densely vegetated area having a depth of at least ten (10) metres from the property boundary, located along all property boundaries which adjoin an identified scenic transport route on an overlay map.

+The densely vegetated areas specified in AO5.5 and AO5.6 comply with the following:

+Performance outcomes Acceptable outcomes (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+AO5.8 There is a vegetated area having a depth of at least two (2) metres from the property boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.